necro-nemesis/LabyrinthAP/README.md

 ## Preparing the image

-For Raspbian you will need to remove the SD card from the computer, reinsert it, open the boot directory up and create a new textfile file named "ssh" with no .txt file extension i.e. just "ssh" in order to remotely connect.
+For Raspbian you will need to remove the SD card from the computer, reinsert it, open the boot directory up and create a new textfile file named `ssh` with no .txt file extension i.e. just `ssh` in order to remotely connect.
 This step is not required for Armbian.

 Insert the SD card into the device and power it up.